andreabac3/Shortener-URL-GOLANG/README.md

 #### Record URL
 Use this link: http://127.0.0.1:8080/insert/www.yourWebSiteURL.com <br>
 <br>
-Using this function you will register a new URL in the database
+Using this function you will register a new URL in the database. <br>
+The synopsis of this function requires a parameter in the URL of the HTTP request, this parameter is your URL to be shortened, this URL must not contain the prefix http:// or https:// or quotation marks.
 #### Redirect from shortner URL
 Use this link: http://127.0.0.1:8080/get/bd443137fc0662f1e10f7f71ac948766 <br>